Our Lady of Lourdes Banner

 Ecumenism Group

 The Ecumenism Group aims to develop better understanding and closer relationships between people of different faith traditions.
 Our inspiration comes from the Vatican 2 document Unitatis Redintegratio (Restoration of Unity).
 More recently, Pope Francis, writing in Evangelii Gaudium, has reminded us quoting Jesus’ Prayer that “they all may be one” (Jn 17:21).
-To date members have participated in World Day of Prayer, local inter-faith events, short courses and an Ecumenical service for International Pregnancy Loss Remembrance Day on the 15th October.
+To date members have participated in World Day of Prayer, local inter-faith events, short courses and an Ecumenical services.

 RCIA